 Accordingly, the range of businesses to which environmental biotechnology has potential relevance is almost limitless.
 One area where this is most apparent is with regard to waste.
 All commercial operations generate waste of one form or another and for many, a proportion of what is produced is biodegradable.
 With disposal costs rising steadily across the world, dealing with refuse constitutes an increasingly high contribution to overheads.
 Thus, there is a clear incentive for all businesses to identify potentially cost-cutting approaches to waste and employ them where possible.
-Changes in legislation throughout Europe, the US and elsewhere, have combined to drive these issues higher up the political agenda and biological methods of waste treatment have gained far greater acceptance as a result.
+Changes in legislation throughout Europe, the US and elsewhere, combined with growing environmental awareness and a burgeoning demand for reduced carbon footprints have inevitably driven these issues higher up the political agenda and biological methods of waste treatment have gained far greater acceptance as a result.
 For those industries with particularly high biowaste production, the various available treatment biotechnologies can offer considerable savings.